Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets: Introduction

 In Section \ref{secDef}, we define the $s$-dimensional anisotropic Minkowski content.
 We first establish the result for convex bodies, which serves as a guiding example, and then extend it to sets that arise as compact subsets of $C^{1}$ $k$-graphs.

 Section \ref{count} addresses the general rectifiable case.
-Here we show that the $k$-dimensional $C$-anisotropic Minkowski content of a countably $\mathcal{H}^{k}$-rectifiable compact set exists and attains the expected value, provided an appropriate form of the AFP-condition is satisfied.
+Here we show that the $k$-dimensional $C$-anisotropic Minkowski content of a countably $\mathcal{H}^{k}$-rectifiable closed set with finite $\mathcal{H}^k$-measure exists and attains the expected value, provided an appropriate form of the AFP-condition is satisfied.

-Finally, in Section \ref{secFurther}, we prove that if the $k$-dimensional $C$-anisotropic Minkowski content of a countably $\mathcal{H}^k$-rectifiable compact set $S$ exists and takes the correct value for one full-dimensional convex body $C$, then the same conclusion holds for every full-dimensional convex body.
+Finally, in Section \ref{secFurther}, we prove that if the $k$-dimensional $C$-anisotropic Minkowski content of a countably $\mathcal{H}^k$-rectifiable set $S$ exists and takes the correct value for one full-dimensional convex body $C$, then the same conclusion holds for every full-dimensional convex body.